Use Docker containers on ARM architecture

 - A freestyle step that runs unit tests.

 The logs verify that this is an ARM image:

-Once the pipeline is finished you will see the Docker image stored in the Codefresh Registry:
+Once the pipeline is finished you will see the Docker image stored in the default Docker Registry:

 In summary, the workflow for ARM images is exactly the same as the usual Linux/x86 images.